-11.5 The Scheme currently demonstrates an initial BCR of 1.59.
-Inclusion of journey time reliability benefits and wider economic impacts gives an adjusted BCR of 2.22.
-As shown in the table above, this demonstrates that the Scheme offers 'Medium to High' value for money.
+11.5 Given the contents of certain of the objections which are set out below, relating to finance and consequential value for money, the decision has been made to add further explanation to this section.
+In March 2022, the Scheme's BCR was recalculated in light of the forecasted costs increasing from £47.6m at OBC stage to £62.7m.
+The revised calculation showed that with a forecasted cost of £62.7m, the Scheme demonstrated an initial BCR of 1.59.
+Inclusion of journey time reliability benefits and wider economic impacts gave an adjusted BCR of 2.22.
+As shown in the table above, this demonstrated that the Scheme offered 'Medium to High' value for money.